carlossdparaujo/record-of-the-resistance/docs/index.markdown

 list_title: 'Records'
 ---

-Recordkeepers of the Resistance is a project that aims to create a space for building bridges and resources among latin american´s counter-archivists, memory keepers and their communities.
+Recordkeepers of the Resistance is a project that aims to create a space for building bridges and resources among Latin America´s and the Caribbean counter-archivists, memory keepers and their communities.

-This archive is collectively made, to request that a project be included follow the form in the **Include to Record** form or open an issue on our [GitHub project page](https://github.com/carlossdparaujo/record-of-the-resistance).
+This archive is collectively build, to request that a project be included follow the form in the **Include to Record** form or open an issue on our [GitHub project page](https://github.com/carlossdparaujo/record-of-the-resistance).

 ## People
 This project is maintaned by a group of volunters, we believe in collective building this space and if you would like to collaborate please send an email to recordkeepers@protonmail.com